intern713/azcopy/README.md

 ![azcopy file](https://github.com/ylian713/azcopy/blob/master/screenshot1/help.png)

 For example, here's the output of the command **.\azcopy copy**.
-This command helps you to copy VHD to your own container.
+This command helps you to copy VHD to your local directory, then you will find the VHD in your file folder.
+In this example, the VHD will appear in E disk.

 ![azcopy file](https://github.com/intern713/azcopy/blob/master/screenshot1/copy.png)

 > [!NOTE]